fenago/Grokking-Deep-Learning/Lab_2.md

 parentheses and algebraic operations (addition, subtraction, and so on) play a part in calculating the error.
 Tweaking any one of them would change the error.
 This is important to consider.
 As a thought exercise, consider changing goal_pred to reduce the error.
 This is silly, but totally doable.
-In life, you might call this (setting goals to be whatever your capability is) “giving up.”
+In life, you might call this (setting goals to be whatever your capability is) "giving up."
 You’re denying that you missed!
 That wouldn’t do.
 What if you changed input until error went to 0?
 Well, that’s akin to seeing the world as you want to see it instead of as it actually is.
 You’re changing the input data until you’re predicting